 The Device shall issue a relevant Activate Firmware Response detailing the success or failure (see Use Case CS06 in Section 11.5 for details of the Activate Firmware Command Payload construction).

-See Section 11.6 for the handling of Upgrade Images for the PPMID.
+See Section 11.6 for the activation of Upgrade Images for the PPMID.

 CS05a Distribute Firmware to Communications Hub